Transaction Costs, Frequent Trading, and Stock Prices.

 53 Pages Posted: 24 Mar 2018 Last revised: 26 Jul 2022

 Date Written: October 1, 2017

-This study considers the effects of convex transaction costs on stock prices.
-These costs incite investors to trade frequently with relatively small amounts.
-Contrary to the existing articles which report that the strongest effects that transaction costs can have on the risk premium are of the order of a few percent, I find that the effects could be of the order of tens of percent conditioned that investors are sufficiently heterogeneous.
-Frequent trading in the presence of transaction costs substantially changes heterogeneity in demands across investors resulting in a significant liquidity premium.
-Furthermore, heterogeneity in transaction costs leads to a negative liquidity premium.
+I consider the effects of quadratic transaction costs on stock prices.
+It is optimal for investors to trade frequently with relatively small amounts in the presence of such costs.
+Contrary to previous papers that report that the strongest effects that transaction costs can have on the risk premium are of the order of a few percent, I find that the effects could be of the order of tens of percent conditioned that investors are sufficiently heterogeneous.
+Frequent trading in the presence of transaction costs substantially changes heterogeneity in demands across investors, resulting in a significant liquidity premium.

 Keywords: Equilibrium, Asset Pricing, Transaction Costs